whitemike889/azure-dm-client/README.md

 ### Limpet.exe

 ####    Overview
- Limpet.exe allow local processess to use TPM for storing azure connection strings, retrieve SAS tokens and many more.
+ Limpet.exe allow local processess to use TPM for storing azure connection strings, retrieve SAS tokens, register the device with iothub using azure dps service and many more.

 ####    Command-line syntax
 <pre>